-It’s real porcelain, like the one used for china, diner ware, mugs etc. Ceramics, porcelain in particular, has been used for a very long time both for useful means and for decorative purposes.
+No, It’s real porcelain, like the one used for china, diner ware, mugs etc. Ceramics, porcelain in particular, has been used for a very long time both for serving and preserving food and for decorative purposes.
 Polymer clay on the other hand is made of plastic – PVC and phtalates – and I don’t want to use it.

 What kind of gold paint do you use for clay jewelry making ?

-I use a gold luster from Duncan, that is red when unfired and gold when fired at a cone 020 to 018.
+I use a gold luster from Duncan.
+This material is red when unfired and gold when fired at a cone 020 to 018.
 It requires a bit of extra work as the fumes are super strong and I get to wear a fancy respiratory protection.
-It also requires dedicated brushes, paint thinner to clean them, and all of this is disposed of properly after use.
+It also requires dedicated brushes, paint thinner to clean them, and all of this is to be disposed of properly after use.